What makes our student ministry unique?

 Additionally, the name FourWORDs relates to how we see Jesus doing ministry in the New Testament which is how we seek to do ministry today.
 Throughout His life Jesus sought to reach the lost and to build up those who had become His followers in their faith.
 Additionally, Jesus sought to equip His followers to go and do ministry as He did and, when they were ready, He sent them out and gave them opportunities to lead as they began that same process over in their own lives and spheres of influence.
 We desire the students in FourWORDs Student Ministry to participate in this process as we seek to reach the lost and to build and equip obedient and satisfied followers of Christ who are leading others in this process.

 What is WIRED?

 WIRED is FourWORDs Student Ministry’s foundational weekly activity.
 It is a high-energy event each Sunday evening where the students gather for a time of fun, activities, and worshiping of the one true God.
-We call it WIRED because we seek to connect the students both to one another as well as to their small group leaders.
+We call it WIRED because we seek to connect the students to God’s Word, to one another as well as to their small group leaders, as well as to our local church.
 As partners with parents, who are the primary shepherds in the spiritual lives of their children, the small group leaders can have a significant impact in the lives of the students as they seek to connect the truths taught to the lives of the students.
 Additionally, fellow students can partner with one another on their spiritual journeys as together they seek to grow in grace and holiness.
 We call it WIRED, too, because our goal is connect all of life to God’s beautiful, sufficient, and authoritative word showing the students that it contains everything that pertains to life and godliness (2 Peter 1:3).
 Being connected to one another as well as to God’s word is the goal of WIRED.